return42/sphkerneldoc/linux_src_doc/include/net/genetlink_h.rst

     sockets.

 attrbuf
-    buffer to store parsed attributes
+    buffer to store parsed attributes (private)

 ops
-    the operations supported by this family (private)
+    the operations supported by this family

 mcgrps
-    multicast groups used by this family (private)
+    multicast groups used by this family

 n_ops
-    number of operations supported by this family (private)
+    number of operations supported by this family

 n_mcgrps
-    number of multicast groups (private)
+    number of multicast groups

 mcgrp_offset
-    starting number of multicast group IDs in this family
+    starting number of multicast group IDs in this family (private)

-family_list
-    family list

 module
     *undescribed*